miszkur/simple-search-polymer/README.md

 ### General Info `<simple-search>`

+Created during taking a course Working with Polymer.js Elements by Bill Stavroulakis

 `<simple-search>` shows a search input area on your page.

 To use, insert `<simple-search>` in the body: